What One NYT Bestseller Says About Traps That Hold Ambitious People Back

 I somehow got a gig to host a show on national TV (3) on a network in 80 million homes, directed by some guy named Benny Boom.
 He also happens to be the guy who did the Tupac Shakur summer blockbuster.
 (4)

 I had no idea who Benny was at the time or what we were doing; I just knew I was going to be on TV.
 And that was probably a good thing—the mind tends to play tricks on us once we start thinking of all the things that can go wrong.

-I was coming off a run as host on SiriusXM with Randy Gordon, a mentor of mine, who put me on the show, despite zero experience and no idea what I was doing.
-I had accepted the gig on the condition Randy would be a co-host; at least I could look to him and not be totally lost.
+I was coming off a run as a host on SiriusXM with Randy Gordon, a mentor of mine, who put me on the show despite having zero experience and no idea what I was doing.
+I had accepted the gig on the condition Randy would be a co-host (at least I could look to him and not be totally lost).

 Now, I figured it was going be taped.
 I thought I’d be on for 10 minutes, then I’d be out of there.

 Instead, they told me 30 minutes before showtime that I was hosting for three hours alongside Showtime’s Al Bernstein, a Hall of Fame broadcaster with little patience for incompetence.